KeithRoyKennedy/d10-studyguidextended/README.md

-# Drupal 8 Certification Study Guide
+# Drupal Certification Study Guide

-Notes based on the [Acquia Certified Drupal 8 Developer Study Guide](https://acquia-academy.gitbooks.io/study-guide-acquia-certified-drupal-8-developer/content/study-guide.html) and other resources.
+Notes based on the [Acquia Certified Drupal Specialist Developer Study Guide]([https://acquia-academy.gitbooks.io/study-guide-acquia-certified-drupal-8-developer/content/study-guide.html](https://docs.acquia.com/acquia-academy/study-guides/d10-backend-specialist)) and other resources. a Fork of [WidgetsBurritos D8 Study Guide](https://github.com/WidgetsBurritos/d8-studyguide) this fork aims to Update the info to Latest Drupal Standards to prepare you for the most recent Drupal Certification exams;

+# From the Original Creator
 For the record, I officially passed my exam on 4/24/2017 at DrupalCon Baltimore.

 Feel free to open PRs, adding new info and correcting any mistakes you may find.

-It is highly recommended that you also read the [Drupal 8 User Guide](https://www.drupal.org/docs/user_guide/en/index.html) as much of the site building section (including the missing notes in this repo) covers what is in the user guide.
+It is highly recommended that you also read the [Drupal 8 User Guide](https://www.drupal.org/docs/user_guide/en/index.html) as much of the site building section (including the missing notes in this repo) covers what is in the user guide. * Note the Link will direct to the latest Drupal User Guide at the time of this Writing its version 11

 **Update: 4/2/2018:**
 I'm presently studying for both the *Front End Specialist* and *Back End Specialist* exams and have started updating the documentation to go a bit more in depth on certain topics.
 The material is all still relevant for the general developer exam, but may be a little more detailed than you need.
 Either way, I feel like it's important information to know regardless of whether or not it is asked on the certification exam.